Rishabhporwal/getir-assignment/README.md

 # Getir Backend Assignment
-A RESTful API for fetches the data from a MongoDB collection and return the results.
+A RESTful API for fetching the data from a MongoDB collection and return the results.

 # How to use the API